puffdog/Hacker_journal/bandit/level0-4.md

 Step-by-Step Explanation:

-The file is named -, which is normally interpreted as standard input.
+The file is named -, normally interpreted as standard input.

-Using ./- forces the shell to interpret it as a filename.
+Using ./- forces the shell to treat it as a filename.

 Real-World Scenario:

-Attackers exploit special filenames in uploads to bypass validation.
+> Attackers exploit special filenames in uploads to bypass validation.
 Example: CVE-2017-5638 (Apache Struts) used improper handling of input filenames/headers to achieve remote code execution (CVE MITRE).

 Teaching Points: